seanpm2001/GitHub_Organization_Info/Deleted_Organizations/README.md

 **Day 12:** _I deleted the last 80 organizations today, which were all SNU organizations.
 During the last 22 entries, GitHub was deleting organizations by the time I got back to my profile from going back 3 pages, normally, I would have to reload the page first.
 The project is now complete, and I am contemplating what to do next to try and get my account back.
 The organization list would be empty if `seanpm2001-all` and `seanwallawalla-forks` would have gone away, but they have persisted for 7 days now._

+**Day 13:** _The project was completed yesterday.
+No data is available to delete.
+Although, I now notice that the option to `switch to another account` is gone. `seanpm2001-all` and `seanwallawalla-forks` have still not gone away, they have persisted for 8 days now._

 **Additional log:**

 The organizations `Seanpm2001-all` and `seanwallawalla-forks` were deleted on 2022, Thursday, August 9th.
 As of 2022, Sunday, August 14th, they still appear on my profile, despite being completely deleted, with no way for me or anyone else to access them (you just get a 404 page) it has been over 120 hours.